ydb-platform/ydb-ansible/README.md

 Fron-end FQDN must be defined as host-variable `ydb_front`.
 Also it's possible to define `NodeId` via `ydb_back_number` variable.
 List of brokers is important part for dynamic nodes and it must contain back-end FQDN.

-Example inventory part for nodes
+Example.
+Inventory part for nodes
 ```yaml
 all:
   children: